sbaio/SportShooting2/README.md

 The bridge app solution works as follows: The phone running the app is connected to the mac.
 To get the drone updates without being linked to the RC, we use another device running the bridge app and that communicates with the phone running the SportShooting2 app.
 This way we can debug our code being connected wirelessly to the drone's RC.

+# Still to do

 # Libraries Used

 For this app, we use different libraries for different purposes.

-SWRevealVC class is used to make easy the revealable menu as facebook friend list style.
-DVFloatingWindow is used to have logs directly on the window of the iphone.
+- SWRevealVC class is used to make easy the revealable menu as facebook friend list style.
+- DVFloatingWindow is used to have logs directly on the window of the iphone.
+- Pop library from facebook for easy animations
+- ffmpeg library is given by DJI Demo app project, it is used for decoding the video buffers coming from the camera and extracting a frame.
+(See VideoPreviewer class, videoFrameExtractor and MovieGlView classes)
+- DJI framework